Poufy/YDers/README.md

     	- Using passport js to handle the authentication.(Need to read on passportjs but seems to be more reliable)

 Form validation:

+    Possible Solutions:

-Possible Solutions: - Check the input in the front-end and don't allow the submission unless the data conforms to some rules.
+    	- Check the input in the front-end and don't allow the submission unless the data conforms to some rules.
 (Not very secure but easier to implement and results in cleaner code)

     	- Validate the input in the backend using express-validator (More secure but results in uglier code and more troublesome to implement)

-I went with a mixture of both where I validated the main submission form on the landing page in the front-end, and did the signup with the backend using express-validator
+I went with a mixture of both where I validated the main submission form on the landing page in the front-end, and did the signup with the backend using express-validator.
+Nevermind, I changed both to back end but might change it again later. (update this in the future).

+Saving Inputs When Logged Out:

+    Possible Solutions:

+    	- Find some way to store the current session even when not logged in and reload the session when user logs back in.

+    	- Just do the logging in in the front-end using an ajax request without having to reload the page.